UniAP2022/UniAP/README.md

 Origin audio (2094-142345-0039 in Librispeech):

 https://user-images.githubusercontent.com/97931505/168979955-154633a4-a575-4fc9-9070-cbfe07cc6c62.mov

 Ground truth: "it is the head of a parrot with a little flower in his beak from a picture of carpaccio's one of his series of the life of saint george".

 Transcript: "des the head of a parot of the little flowering he seat from a pictureof propotious one of his series of the life of santjurge".

-Origin audio + Universal perturbaion (init status: notwithstanding_moreover_unusually, SNR: 42.71dB):
+Origin audio + Universal perturbaion (random-chunk, SNR: 42.71dB):

 https://user-images.githubusercontent.com/97931505/168981206-081481c9-7c3e-4bae-a7a7-9164e58104e4.mov

 Transcript: "goo the heado mareth othe loaflolly is be it fron e fitule take osyous they af them i forther seriously de lighte sane re as".

 ### voice call scenario
-Origin audio (2094-142345-0039 in Librispeech):
+Origin audio (2961-960-0001 in Librispeech):

 https://user-images.githubusercontent.com/97931505/168986285-bd494a5e-e25d-4be3-8951-8e35a79bbfdb.mov